codebuster009/AI-Learning/kartavaya_notes.md

 Example

+For each token embedding (size = d_model), instead of creating ONE Q vector, we create many:

+Q₁, Q₂, … Qₙ → one per head

+K₁, K₂, … Kₙ

+V₁, V₂, … Vₙ

+Where n = number of heads.

+For each head i:

+Compare Qᵢ with all previous Kᵢ

+Softmax the scores

+Build weighted sum of Vᵢ

+This gives one output vector per head (128 dims).

 If your embedding dimension = 4096 and you have 32 heads: 4096/32 = 128

 what happens inside each head?